vuejs/v2.vuejs.org/README.md

 This site is built with [hexo](http://hexo.io/).
 Site content is written in Markdown format located in `src`.
 Pull requests welcome!

+## Writing

+See the [Vue Docs Writing Guide](https://github.com/vuejs/vuejs.org/blob/master/writing-guide.md) for our rules and recommendations on writing and maintaining documentation.

 ## Developing

 ``` bash